What are Procedures in Health and Social Care

 Implementing Procedures

-Effective implementation of procedures is vital for their success.
+Effective implementation of procedures is really important for their success.
 This involves:

 Training and Education